Ecommerce Boxes - Product Guide

 The different types of ecommerce boxes span a wide range and there are many many different types of ecommerce box.
 Some types combine different aspects to solve different packaging problems.
 Here's the key types and what problems they solve.

-Self-seal ecommerce boxes are boxes with a peel & seal closure strip.
+Self-seal postal boxes are ecommerce boxes with a peel & seal closure strip designed to be posted through the postal service.
 A peel & seal closure strip is a strip of pressure sensitive glue or double sided tape that is covered with a silicone release backing.
 The self seal glue strip helps packers to pack online orders quickly and easily without having to use tape to seal a box.
 With a self-seal box it's just a case of peeling off the silicone backing and pressing the glue flap firmly in place.
 Using tape to close a box is often time consuming and fiddly, but a peel & seal closure strip makes it very quick, often only taking a couple of seconds to close a box.

 Inside Printed eCommerce Boxes